 Kids these days love technology, and the first day of school is an excellent time to introduce ed-tech tools you may be using during the course of the year.
-ClassDojo is a fun classroom management tool that allows you to keep parents in the loop with what’s happening in school, while Prodigy helps students learn crucial math skills with a gamified platform.
 Read to Lead® offers students digital reading games to get them engaged and learn essential skills necessary for the 21st century workplace.
+Sign up for a free account and get your students begging for more independent reading time!
 Giving students a taste of the tech tools they can expect to be using during the course of the school year is sure to get excitement levels up.

 4. Time Capsule

 The start of the school year is a great time to set goals for the year ahead.
 But by the time June rolls around, students have forgotten what they’d hoped to achieve.
 Why not help them keep track of their goals with a time capsule?
 Have students write down their goals for the year, and place it in a plastic bottle to be opened at the end of the year.
 Take it one step further by including samples of their work, and let students see for themselves how much they grow over the course of the year!